 top of page

-Board of Directors
+Board of Directors and Staff

 WCG is supported by a volunteer Board of Directors whose names and positions are listed below.

-Pam Dannon, Immediate Past President
+Pam Dannon, President (Interim)

 Pam lives on a little farm and has a big fruit and veggie garden.
 She raises chickens and compost on her farm, supporting the full life cycle of ecological farming.
 Pam is a Registered Dietitian and has worked in the farm to school arena at local, state and federal levels.
 In former lives, she has been an egg specialist, corporate trainer, preschool and science lab teacher, Master Gardener, and restaurant inspector.
 She is a Hokie, proud Army wife, mother of 3 adult children, and lives her best life outside.
 Pam served two terms as WCG Board President, from 2018 to 2022.